Click Here To Schedule A Consultation

 Can smoking cause hormonal acne?

-Yes.
-There is clinical evidence that links adult acne to smoking tobacco.
-The types of adult acne linked to smoking differ from hormonal acne and are unique to tobacco users.
-Tobacco use is currently linked to two types of acne: atypical post-adolescent acne (AAPA) and acne inversa.
+Yes, there is clinical evidence that links adult acne to smoking tobacco.
 Smoking tobacco is known to cause damage to various organs in the body.
-Tobacco use can also cause acne and harm the skin by impacting sebum production, depleting vitamin E from the blood, and leading to clogged pores.
-AAPA has been found to occur due to sebum peroxidation, which entails free radicals attacking fatty acids in sebum.
+Tobacco use can also cause acne and harm the skin by impacting sebum production, depleting vitamin E from the blood, and leading to sebum peroxidation, which entails free radicals attacking fatty acids in sebum.
 This causes the sebum to break down and thicken, clogging the pores and causing breakouts.
 Vitamin E is an antioxidant that prevents sebum peroxidation, and when vitamin E levels are depleted by tobacco use, sebum peroxidation is more likely to occur.
-Acne inversa is a skin condition characterized by skin lesions that develop when apocrine (sweat) glands become infected and inflamed.
-The exact underlying cause of acne inversa is largely unknown, although it is more likely to affect adult women, and smoking tobacco increases the likelihood of developing it.
+Tobacco usage can also lead to apocrine (sweat) glands becoming infected and inflamed, although the exact underlying cause of this is largely unknown.

 Should you pop hormonal acne?

 Never!
-Popping or picking at hormonal acne (and all other types of acne) can increase inflammation, which leads to worsening breakouts and even acne scarring.
-Rather than attempting your own extractions at home, schedule a consultation with a board-certified dermatologist, Dr. Michele Green, in New York.
+Popping or picking at hormonal acne (and all other types of acne) can increase inflammation, which leads to worsening breakouts and the potential for developing hyperpigmentation, infection, and acne scarring.
+Rather than attempting your extractions at home, schedule a consultation with a board-certified dermatologist, Dr. Michele Green, in New York.
 Dr. Green has over two and a half decades of experience at the forefront of dermatology and will work with you to create a customized acne treatment plan that best suits your specific needs.
-When you consult with Dr. Green, she will work with you to determine the underlying causes of your acne and how to treat your breakouts best.
+When you consult with Dr. Green, she will determine the underlying causes of your acne and how to treat your breakouts best.
 Specific blood tests may be ordered to evaluate hormone levels, as hormone fluctuations can cause acne.
-This is especially common in adult women with breakouts.

 Will I have hormonal acne forever?